Short Bowel Syndrome in Adults

 As you recover, your healthcare provider may slowly start enteral feedings.
 This gives liquid nutrition directly to your stomach or small intestine through a feeding tube.
 Over time, your healthcare provider will try to increase your enteral feedings and decrease your parenteral feedings.

 Your healthcare provider may eventually move you to oral feedings.
-You will need to eat small meals often.
-You will also need to avoid foods that are high in simple carbohydrates, such as juices.
+Follow your healthcare provider's specific instructions.
+It's best to eat small meals often.
+Don't have foods that are high in simple carbohydrates, such as juices.